How to prepare your farm for goat kidding season

-Your first glimpse of the kid will probably be the nose and front toes – this indicates a normal birth position.
+Your first glimpse of the kid will probably be the nose and front toes, which indicates a normal birth position.
 Seeing only the nose or only the hooves may indicate you will need to offer the doe some assistance.
 Depending on your level of kidding experience, you might consider calling your veterinarian or a fellow experienced goat owner for additional assistance.

 Newborn goats should begin to nurse naturally within a few hours of birth.
 The first milk, called colostrum, is important for the kids’ immune system.
 If possible, baby goats should receive their first colostrum feeding within the first six hours of life.

 If your newborn goat won’t nurse, feed a kid colostrum replacer.
 Look for a replacer made from bovine colostrum that provides 65 grams per pound of globulin protein.
 The amount of colostrum your kids should receive depends on their birth weight.

 After 24-48 hours, it is time to switch to milk replacer for goat kids who are not nursing naturally or adequately.
 Not sure what to look for in a goat milk replacer?
 Read these tips.

 January 11, 2022